UrsKR/fxcalendar/README.md

 As the original, it is licensed under the Apache License v2.0.

 Initial work was sponsored by **[IDOS AE GmbH](http://www.idos.de)**.
-When setting out, my goal was to make the code more flexible, so one could use only parts of it and use it with different layout managers.
+When setting out, my goal was to make the code more flexible.
+I wanted to use it with a German locale, to influence the layout and to use it with [JodaTime]
+(www.joda.org).

 ## To Build
 * You need JavaFX 2.1 and JDK 7